Yiling-Huo/yiling-huo.github.io/_posts/2023-02-16-Rmarkdown-LaTex.md

 ### Use RStudio's visual editor

 You may find it easier to edit texts using RStudio's MS Word style visual editor.
-In RStutio, turn on visual editor at the toolbar:
+In RStudio, turn on visual editor at the toolbar:

 ![visual_editor](/images/rmdtex_tutorial/visual_editor.png)